-Having a career as a plus-size model has many similarities to that of stick thin models.
-Jobs are just as diverse and opportunities equally abound but most don’t know it.
-The only difference between you and a thinner model is in your size, shape, and weight.
+Having a career as a plus-size model has many similarities to that of even the thinnest models and their jobs are just as diverse as theirs.
+The only difference between a full-bodied and thinner model is in their size, shape, and weight.

-Don’t worry that the precise definition of plus size varies; there is no concrete agreement in the industry yet as to exactly what size a plus size woman is.
+In the industry, the precise definition of plus size varies and there is yet to be a concrete agreement on exactly what size and shape a plus-size woman is.

 - Swimwear and lingerie modelling

 - Modelling plus-size maternity wear

 - Movie extras

 - Modelling for the weight-loss industry